esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 >-   Making accessibility part of the “definition of done.”
 >-   Holding people accountable for ableism.

-💡 Marcy suggested to look at this video: [Engaging in Disability as a Creative Practice](https://vimeo.com/345622392)
+💡 Marcy suggested to look at this video: [Engaging in Disability as a Creative Practice](https://vimeo.com/345622392) (Seems like I have to log in to Vimeo to watch it, so I think I found a similar one on youtube: [Engaging in Disability as a Creative Practice | Liz Jackson | Bend Design 2019](https://www.youtube.com/watch?v=-DK4SBCUXXU&ab_channel=Scalehouse))

 ## Useful resources
 TODO: Add more  useful links.